jr-cologne/db-class/src/API.md

 # API

-This is a complete overview of each property and method of this database class.
+This is a complete overview of each class, property and method of this database class.

-## DB Class
+## `DB` Class

 The main and only class you actively work with in order to interact with a database.